Koopman-Assisted Reinforcement Learning: Evaluation

-\paragraph*{Linear Quadratic Regulator.} LQR is implemented using the Python Control Systems Library~\footnote{\href{https://github.com/python-control/python-control}{github.com/python-control/python-control}} on top of our CleanRL-based code.
-The \verb|dlqr| function is used for the linear system, and the \verb|lqr| function is used for the other three systems.
-The linear system is the only system that has inherent ${A}$ and ${B}$ matrices as in ${A}x + {B}u$.
-To recover usable ${A}$ and ${B}$ matrices for the other three systems, we linearize the system dynamics around the fixed reference point we are attempting to stabilize.
-For computing cost, Q and R are identity matrices for all systems except in Lorenz where the R matrix is an identity matrix multiplied by $0.001$ to incentivize action from the agent. \paragraph*{Soft Actor-Critic Baselines.} We have two reinforcement learning baselines that are different implementations of the Soft Actor-Critic model.
-The first is from the original paper \cite{haarnoja2018soft} and explicitly makes use of function approximators for both Q and V. We denote this algorithm by SAC (V).
-The algorithm is exactly as shown in Algorithm \ref{alg:sac} except that the value function $V_w$ is approximated by a neural network rather than a linear combination of the dictionary functions.
+We follow the established baseline implementation of the Python Control Systems Library for the linear quadratic regulator (LQR)~\footnote{\href{https://github.com/python-control/python-control/blob/main/control/statefbk.py\#L299}{github.com/python-control/python-control/blob/main/control/statefbk.py\#L299}}, and the CleanRL library~\footnote{\href{https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/sac_continuous_action.py}{github.com/vwxyzjn/cleanrl/blob/master/cleanrl/sac\_continuous\_action.py}} implementation of the Soft Actor-Critic baselines for the other cases.
+We have two Soft Actor-Critic baselines, which are different implementations of the Soft Actor-Critic model.
+The first baseline is from the original paper~\cite{haarnoja2018soft} and explicitly makes use of function approximation for both $Q$ and $V$.
+We denote this algorithm by \textit{SAC (V)}.
+This baseline algorithm is the same as Algorithm~\ref{alg:sac}, except that the value function $V_w$ is approximated by a neural network rather than a linear combination of the dictionary functions.
 In this implementation, there are four neural networks: $V_w$, $Q_{\theta_1}$, $Q_{\theta_2}$, and $\pi_\nu$ with parameter vectors $w, \theta_1, \theta_2$ and $\nu$, respectively.
-The following implementation details apply: \begin{itemize} \itemsep{0em} \item The policy $\pi_\nu$ is assumed to be the normal density function with mean and standard deviation being represented by the policy neural network. \item All networks are fully connected feed-forward networks of 1 hidden layer with 256 neurons, each with ReLU activation functions. \item The standard deviation is "squashed" with a $\tanh$ transformation, and a convex combination transformation that maintains the log standard deviation of the policy between $2$, and $-5$. \item The learning rate of both the Q and V networks are taken to be $1$e-$3$, whereas the policy network learning rate is taken to be $3$e-$4$. \item The replay pool (or buffer) is of max size $1$e$6$, and is initialized with $5000$ interactions in the environment following the initial policy.
+The following implementation details apply: \begin{itemize} \item The policy $\pi_\nu$ is assumed to be the normal density function with mean and standard deviation being represented by the policy neural network. \item All networks are fully connected feed-forward networks of 1 hidden layer with 256 neurons, each with ReLU activation functions. \item The standard deviation is "squashed" with a $\tanh$ transformation, and a convex combination transformation that maintains the log standard deviation of the policy between $2$, and $-5$. \item The learning rate of both the Q and V networks are taken to be $1$e-$3$, whereas the policy network learning rate is taken to be $3$e-$4$. \item The replay pool (or buffer) is of max size $1$e$6$, and is initialized with $5000$ interactions in the environment following the initial policy.
 After $5000$ steps, the policy starts to update and after $1$e$6$ total steps, a FIFO replacement scheme is followed for updating the replay buffer. \end{itemize}